TheArkive/ahk-pi/README.md

 > `Window Spy` is now automatically included as of AHK v2.beta-4

-Thanks to lexikos' release of AHK v2-beta.4, I got the idea of a short and direct way to check for Ahk2Exe updates.
+Thanks to lexikos' release of AHK v2-beta.4, I got the idea of a short and direct way to check for Ahk2Exe updates from his code/release.

 ## Intro